-As of December 31, 2022, Monex, S. A. B. maintains the following credit risk operations, in compliance with the general rules for risk diversification in carrying out asset and liability operations of the Provisions, as follows:
+As of December 31, 2023 and 2022, Monex, S. A. P. I. maintains the following credit risk operations, in compliance with the general rules for risk diversification in carrying out asset and liability operations of the Provisions, as follows:

-- Monex, S. A. B. has granted 2 loans to debtors or groups of people with common risk, amounting to \$1,194 and representing 12% of the basic capital of the previous quarter. - The sum of the amounts of the loans granted to the three largest debtors amounts to \$2,351 and represents 24% of the basic capital of the previous guarter of Monex, S. A. B.
+- Monex, S. A. P. I. has granted 2 loans to debtors or groups of people with common risk, amounting to \$4,086 and \$1,194 which represent 38% and 12% of the basic capital for 2023 and 2022 of the previous quarters, respectively. - The sum of the amounts of the loans granted to the three largest debtors amounts to \$4,810 and \$2,315 which represent 44% and 24% of the basic capital for 2023 and 2022 the previous quarter of Monex, S. A. P. I.

 In accordance with the Provisions, the limits regarding the diversification of the credit operations of an Institution are determined according to the compliance by said Institution with the capitalization requirements, considering the exceptions established therein.
-These are shown on the next page.
+These are: